An Invariant for Transverse Coassociative 4-Folds: Introduction

+We also discover that when $X_\pm$ are graphical near their intersection, the invariant $\mu$ admits a different description, inspired by the parity invariant in near-symplectic geometry \cite{P07}.
+In light of this, \autoref{t1.1} can be viewed as a sort of local analogue of Gompf's theorem (c.f.
+Theorem 1.8 in \cite{P07}) on the number (modulo two) of ``even'' zero circles of a near-symplectic form on a closed, oriented $4$-manifold.
+Finally, we explain why it is likely not possible in general to attach signs to the intersection circles of $X_\pm$ in a meaningful way without extra assumptions on their geometry (see \autoref{r2.18} and \autoref{t3.11}).

-\textbf{Acknowledgements.} I am grateful to my Ph.D. supervisor, Simon Donaldson, for suggesting this problem, for a great number of enlightening conversations, his generosity in sharing his ideas, and helpful comments on earlier drafts.
+\textbf{Acknowledgements.} I am grateful to my Ph.D. supervisor, Simon Donaldson, for suggesting this problem and sharing generously his ideas, especially with regard to \autoref{c4.3}.
 Thank you to Olga Plamenevskaya, Arunima Ray, Dennis Sullivan, and Yunpeng Niu for useful conversations.
-I am especially grateful to Jason Lotay for his 2017 lecture \textit{Invariant Coassociative 4-folds via Gluing} about joint work with Nikolaos Kapouleas \cite{LK17}, from which I learned several other aspects of coassociative geometry relevant to this paper. \textit{This work is partially supported by the Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics.}
+I am especially grateful to Jason Lotay for his 2017 lecture ``Invariant Coassociative 4-folds via Gluing'' about joint work with Nikolaos Kapouleas, from which I learned many aspects of coassociative geometry relevant to this paper.